Breast Lift Procedure at Buffalo Niagara Plastic Surgery

 The following are some common reasons why you may want to consider a breast lift:

-• Breasts which lack substance or firmness.
+• Breasts that lack substance or firmness

 “A consultation for aesthetic surgery is truly a meeting of the minds — the development of a connection between patient and surgeon.
 Your job is to tell us what you want; our job is to tell you what’s possible, reasonable, and, above all, safe.